phwl/elec3607-lab/labs/lab7-a64/README.md

 ## New Image with GDB Tools

-Download the [updated image](https://unisyd-my.sharepoint.com/:u:/g/personal/ruilin_wu_sydney_edu_au/IQDTleQwFkoDSrwWrWZg2J5UASNUCj9ZX0MyfdK-ngxV7dQ?e=lOojAl) and follow the steps in lab1 to burn the image.
+Download the [updated image](to be updated) and follow the steps in lab1 to burn the image.

 **Warning: Flashing this image will erase all data on the storage card.
-Please back up your code and any important files before flashing.**
+Please back up your code and any important files before flashing.
+This new image should support all **

 After booting the new image, check GDB with:
 ```bash